david672orford/tech-for-teaching/howto/typefaces/index.md

 Times and Helvetica were licensed from Linotype.
 Originally these fonts included only the Latin alphabets of Western European languages.

+Times is dignified and legible typeface which is widely used.
+However, the later 35-font version of the PostScript set provides other choices which are less ornate and even more legible.

 The PDF standard defines a base set of fonts which include the origin 13 fonts from Adobe PostScript plus Zapf Dingbats (see below).

 For PostScript level 2 Adobe licensed 22 more typefaces:

 * Helvetica (4 new narrow variants)
-* New Century Schoolbook (4 variants)
+* New Century Schoolbook (4 variants) (is there an MS equivalent?)
 * Palatino (4 variants)
+* Bookman (4 variants)
-* ITC Avant Garde Gothic (4 variants)
+* Avant Garde Gothic (4 variants)
-* ITC Bookman (4 variants)
-* Zapf Chancery (1 variant, medium italic)
+* Zapf Chancery (1 variant, medium italic) (is there an MS equivalent?)
 * Zapf Dingbats (1 variant, decorative elements)

+New Century Schoolbook is an *very* readable typeface designed for grammar school textbooks.
+Palatino is considered a good typefaces for body text.
+Both are less ornate that Times New Roman.

+Bookman is a serif typeface intended for use in large sizes in headings.
+It has been widely used in advertising.
+It is not generally used for body text.

+Avant Garde Gothic is a sans-serif typeface used in logos.

+Zaph Chancery is a script typeface (it looks like it was written with a wedge-shaped pen.)
+Only the italic form is included.

-For reasons discussed below it is usually safe to use these fonts in your documents and web pages.
+It is usually safe to use any of the basic 35 PostScript fonts in your documents and web pages.
+They are installed by default on devices from Apple.
+As explained below, Linux and Microsoft Windows computers have substitutes which look very similiar and have letters of the same width so the formatting of the document should not change.

 ## The URW Fonts and GNU Freefont ==

-The increasing standardization on these typefaces created a problem.
+The increasing standardization on the Postscript typefaces created a problem.
 Indepently licensing a full set was difficult and expensive.
 This was particularly a problem for users of Ghostscript, a free close of PostScript.
 Since the software was distributed free-of-charge, its authors could